nils-n/throwing-sticks/README.md

         npm install uniq
         browserify main.js -o bundle.js
         ```
 - This bundling works for individual files with files that use `require` - but it failed with same `Reference error - require not defined` with scripts that have  nested imports such as the `Simulation` class from `simulation.js`.
-The solution was to check out a solution in this README from a previous bugfix (see above) to use `webpack` instead to create a compiled version of the vanilla javascript file.
+The solution was to check out a solution in this README from a previous bugfix (as described in [SETUP.md](./SETUP.md)) to use `webpack` instead to create a compiled version of the vanilla javascript file.
 The small downside is, now we have to manually compile the javascript files before using them in the browser - but this is acceptable since it does not affect the final website, only the development workflow.
-    ```bash
+    ```
+        bash
         npm run build
     ```
 - Functions related to drawing the `d3.js` outputs of the simulation such as`drawEmptyDisplay` or `drawMidlines` would either draw at wrong locations or log errors such as `Error: <svg> attribute width: Expected length, "NaN".` This was caused when calling it with a previous version of this function that would occasionaly use different global parameter such as `width` or `height` that would be overwritten at various points in the code.
 The soltuion was to refactor the code into a `DisplayConfiguration` class that handles the sizing and positioning of the elements on the screen (without actually drawing them).
 In this way, the `TDD` approach of implementing functions that use `d3.js` was still at least partially achieved.

 ### open Bugs